Demipeju/vira-connect/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/6c386644-43fb-4bd5-9810-2097b4aaf0a2) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
+Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)